-Marjo Niemelä is the manager of the Architectural and Technical Services Centre (ATSC) in the Faculty of Architecture, Design and Planning at the University of Sydney.
+Marjo Niemelä is the manager of the Design Modelling and Fabrication Lab (DMaF) in the Faculty of Architecture, Design and Planning at the University of Sydney.
 The Finnish-born, architecturally trained furniture and fabrication expert has guided the development of the Faculty's digital fabrication facilities.
 The breadth and extent of facilities and expertise in the faculty today is a testament to her commitment to the importance and integration of fabrication across the numerous programs offered by the Faculty.

 Marjo was born in Lappeenranta, south-eastern Finland.
 She later moved back and forth between Finland and Australia, starting in 1983.
 Marjo completed studies in architecture in Canberra and later in Oulu, Finland.
 Afterwards, she travelled to Japan where she completed a variety of design-based roles.
 She came back to Australia and completed a fine woodworking course at Sturt School for Wood in Mittagong, NSW.
 She later moved to Sydney and set up her own company in furniture design and fabrication.
 It was during this time that she began working with the Faculty to coordinate the fledgling digital fabrication program that was in development.